captaincole/ionic-iap2/README.md

 ## In App Purchase 2 Starter Kit
 ### Starter Kit for one time purchases in your Ionic App

+### This project is now unsupported - If you would like to take over from here, please dm me.

 The cordova ecosystem for in-app purchases is confusing to wade through and difficult to implement, but don't fear, because I have you covered.
 In this plugin, I have implemented @ionic-native/inapppurchase2 and shown how to conifigure, track, and purchase something in app.
 Features include

 * Ionic 3.X Compatible